b-chen00/b-chen00/README.md

 ## 🔭 I’m currently working on ...

-I am currently looking to get more experience as a software engineer, mostly likely through an internship, so I can meet new people and experience new things.
+My current priority to get more experience, mostly likely through an internship or a mentor, so I can gain what I am lacking as a software engineer.
 Other than that, I am also curently working on a Hobby sharing blog which I have deployed on AWS.
 It was built using React.js and Express.js.
 I plan to greatly expand this project and add unit testing with Jest and Mocha as well as CI/CD.
 Socket.IO will be added in the future along with various post input types.
 I am also working on improving the UI/UX as well as authentication security.
 Overall, there is a lot I want to do.

 ## 🌱 I’m currently learning ...